 Today’s buyers tend to tune out generic sales messages for content that is tailored to their interests and needs.
-To create this content, sales professionals need to understand what their ideal customer’s interests are, what questions and concerns they have, and what types of messages they respond best to.
+To create this content, sales professionals need to understand what their ideal customer’s interests are, their questions and concerns, and what messages they respond best to.
 If the content is especially insightful or helpful, customers will be inclined to trust the company and its brand.

 Consumers today have the resources to do a lot of research before they ever speak to a salesperson, so it has become especially important for sales playbooks be updated to meet their expectations.
 When product or service-specific information is delivered in a way that aligns with their needs and position in the sales cycle, it benefits IT companies much more than the classic “one size fits all” approach.